joanmiespada/TrustworthinessManifesto/README.md

 We shift left the security in our solutions to foresee potential issues in advance.
 We will gather feedback from our company’s security team/champions proactively.
 Security has no excuses and is at the top of product decisions.

 ---

+# List of documents to be completed

+* Backend guidelines and principles
+* Mobile guideline and principles
+    * iOS specific details
+    * Android specific details
+* Web guidelines and principles
+* Codereview guideline (even for each platform)
+* Postmortem process and their SLOs
+* Bug classification and resolutions SLOs
+* RFC process and feedback request
+* PRD process and feedback request
+* OOH support scope/expectations and scalation policy
+* Teams: members, scope and impact
+* Ownership: who owns what
+* War room principles
+* Meeting's policy
+* Promotion process
+* OKRs, quarterly goals and sprint goals guideline
+* Team performance: how team will be measured
+* Performance review: principles, guidelines and process
+* Feedback's culture: guideline and principles

 **Definitions**